progothemes/pgb/README.md

 ### Version 1.0.1
 * Page post titles updated, archive titles added and formatted
+* Search Results page titles fixed
+* CSS cleaned up and more efficient for navbars
+* JS updated to OOP

 ### Version 1.0.0
 * New functions to return specific pages, page arrays, and more